 Salary / Hours

-If you qualify for FWS, your salary may start at the federal minimum wage, but it may be higher, depending on the type of work and required skills.
+If you qualify for FWS, your salary will start at the California minimum wage, but it may be higher, depending on the type of work and required skills.
 The total award amount depends on the application date, the level of your need, and how much FWS money the school has to award.

 The amount you earn cannot exceed your total FWS award.
 The employers, out of their own funds, must pay any overage or overtime.
 When assigning work hours, the employer or financial aid administrator takes your class schedule and academic progress into consideration.
 When classes are in session, students cannot work more than 20 hours in a given week.

 Unlike the other financial aid options, loans have to be repaid (often with interest).
 There are three kinds of loans available through the Cuesta College Financial Aid Office: student loans, parent loans, and emergency book loans.

 NOTE: We do not offer or certify any private loans.

 This government program offers low-interest loans to eligible students who are enrolled in at least six units.
 There are two types of student loans: subsidized and unsubsidized.

 - The federal government subsidizes (pays) any interest that student loans accrue while the students are still enrolled in school at least half-time.

 - New legislation limits eligibility for Direct Subsidized Loans to 150 percent of the length of the student’s academic program for new borrowers beginning on or after July 1, 2013.
 The 150 percent change means students in a two-year program will be eligible to receive subsidized student loans for the equivalent of three years.
 Note that the federal subsidy can be lost in some cases where a student moves from a longer academic program to a shorter academic program.